No. You must be a U.S. citizen or lawful permanent resident to apply for the DOE NNSA SSGF.

 Students planning to study in an academic department and conduct research in a science or engineering discipline related to high energy density physics, nuclear science, or materials under extreme conditions and hydrodynamics, are eligible for this fellowship.
 If you feel that your area of study fits into one of these categories, you are encouraged to apply and convince application reviewers that your work can be properly represented as stewardship science.
 Read more about supported fields of study.

 We require an official transcript from all universities listed on your application, including the current fall term (if you are enrolled).
 If the fall transcript is not available until after the deadline, we will still accept your application and consider it complete.

 Ph.D.
 Institution/Program of Study (POS)

-You can attend any accredited university (which offers a Ph.D.) during the fellowship period, as long as it is in the United States.
+You can attend any accredited university (that offers a Ph.D.) during the fellowship period, as long as it is in the United States.
 Read about the program of study requirement.

 Application Status & Submission